wso2/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 ![Developer Portal APIs](../assets/img/consume/developer-portal-apis.png)

-The overview page of an API displays the subscribed versions of the API along with subscription details such as the subscribed application and the application creation date.
+The overview page of an API displays the subscribed versions of the API along with the respective subscription details such as the subscribed application and the application creation date.

 ![API overview](../assets/img/consume/api-overview.png)